 Who the Kia EV6 is for

-Drivers who want an EV that feels dynamic and is eye-catching without stepping into a premium brand like Polestar, or with the large budget required for a Porsche Taycan Cross Turismo.
+Drivers who want an EV that feels dynamic and is eye-catching without stepping into a premium brand like Polestar, or large budget required for a Porsche Taycan Cross Turismo.

 Kia EV6 pricing & specs: